landing-ai/vision-agent/docs/index.md

 > NOTE: make sure your Azure model deployment have enough quota (token per minute) to support it.
 The default value 8000TPM is not enough.

-You can then run Vision Agent using the Azure OpenAI models:
+You can then run VisionAgent using the Azure OpenAI models:

 ```python
 import vision_agent as va